-During study periods, students may go to the Library, gym (with permission from Athletic Director), student lounge, and dining hall.
+During study periods, students may go to the Library, Gym (with permission from Athletic Director), Student Lounge, or Dining Hall.

 CONDUCT DURING CLASS

 - At the opening bell of each class period, students are expected to be in their seats and ready to participate in class activities. - For the duration of each class period, students are expected to demonstrate respect to their classmates and teachers by listening attentively and responding appropriately during class discussion.